 Appetizers: A customer favorite at Market Place in Newtown is the Ahi-Tuna-Avocado “Sushi Roll” for $16.
-The tuna is rolled with avocado in the center and a wonton wrapper on the outside, seared until crispy, and comes with sesame peanut ramen noodles, crushed hazelnuts, wasabi aioli, and fresh scallions.
+The tuna is rolled with avocado in the center and a wonton wrapper on the outside, seared until crispy, and comes with General Tso’s ramen noodles, crushed cashews, wasabi aioli, and fresh scallions.

-Soups: The Butternut Squash & Roasted Shallot Bisque, for $9, is both gluten-free and vegan.
-The popular soup is made with coconut milk and has pumpkin seeds sprinkled on top.
+Soups: The Roasted Corn Chowder, for $10, is both gluten-free and vegan.
+The popular soup is made with fresh cilantro.

 Brunch: Brunch is offered on Saturdays and Sundays with a specials menu that rotates often.
 On Sundays, there is live music by Robby LaPorta and Chris Manfredi of Field of Crows.

-Handhelds: There are nearly a dozen burger options available, all of which come with house-cut fries.
-The Kobe Burger consists of American wagyu beef, sautéed mushrooms, caramelized onions, provolone cheese, truffle aioli, and a toasted brioche roll for $16.
+Handhelds: There are nearly a dozen options available, all of which come with house-cut fries.
+The Crispy Fish Tacos consist of chipotle beer battered “Georges Bank” sole, guacamole, charred pineapple salsa, and a lime honey vinaigrette for $18.

-Sides & Vegetables: Currently all sides options are gluten-free and vegetarian.
-The oven roasted autumn vegetables, for $7, are one of the most popular selections this season and includes parsnips, sweet potato, rutabaga, and turnips.
+Sides & Vegetables: Currently, all side options are gluten-free and vegetarian.
+The crispy Brussels sprouts, for $8, are one of the most popular selections this season and include a garlic aioli.

-Drinks: Market Place in Newtown offers a variety of craft cocktails like its Fire in the Fields drink that consists of Oxley cold distilled gin, fresh blackberries, lemon juice, Prosecco float, and torched rosemary for $13.
+Drinks: Market Place in Newtown offers a variety of craft cocktails like its Organic Cucumber Cooler drink that consists of Prairie Organic Cucumber Vodka, house lemonade, Prosecco, and fresh cucumber for $11.
 Guests can also enjoy an assortment of sommelier-selected white, red sparkling, and rosé wines by the glass as well as old world and new world wine options in white and red varieties by the bottle.
 Happy hour is offered from 4 to 6 pm at the bar.

 Dessert: All desserts are made in-house by Chef Anthony Michelin.
-Those that like a combination of salty and sweet will enjoy the “MP” Churro’s with miso caramel sauce and housemade popcorn for $10.
-There is also cheesecake and crème brûlée that change flavors daily and a flourless chocolate cake with hazelnuts, whipped cream, and warm toffee sauce.
+Those that like a combination of salty and sweet will enjoy the “MP” Churro’s with Frangelico chocolate sauce and housemade popcorn.
+There is also cheesecake and crème brûlée that change flavors daily and a key lime tart.

 Market Place, 32 Church Hill Road in the Village at Lexington Gardens, is open seven days a week.
 The kitchen is open weekdays from 11:30 am to 10 pm and weekends from 11:30 am to 11 pm, with the bar open after kitchen hours.
 Takeout, catering, and seating reservations are accepted by calling 203-491-2993.
 For more information, visit markethospitalitygroup.com or e-mail firstname.lastname@example.org.
 Follow Market Place in Newtown on Instagram and Facebook @marketplacenewtown.